machineash/sbom-api/README.md

 ### Lessons Learned
-- **Create a `.gitignore` early.**
+- **Create a .gitignore early:** prevents compiled binaries and local artifacts from polluting the main branch.

-   - Prevents compiled binaries (like `.exe`) and local artifacts from accidentally being pushed to `main`.
+- **Capture CLI output and failures:** keeping logs makes it easier to retrace steps and show learning progress, not just results.

-- **Capture command-line output and failures.**
+- **Use GitHub Releases for binaries:** each .exe can mark a milestone without cluttering the branch.

-   - Keeping logs of terminal commands and errors makes it easier to retrace steps and show the learning process, not just the final code.
+- **Be careful when refactoring folder structure:** moving files or saving mid-refactor can break imports; once saved, Go might auto-remove imports, leading to time spent troubleshooting.

-- **Use GitHub Releases for binaries.**
+- **Indentation matters in YAML:** spacing and alignment are strict; a single misplaced space can break CI.

-   - Each `.exe` can represent a project milestone or phase without cluttering the main branch, giving a clear progression from Phase 1 -> Phase 2 -> Phase 3.
+- **Troubleshoot YAML locally before pushing:** tools like yamllint can catch indentation or schema errors early.

-- SBOM and vuln-scan tools are lightweight enough to run pre-Docker.
+- **Simulate GitHub Actions locally:** you can use lightweight runners (e.g., act) to test workflows before committing; GitHub Actions remains the final validator on push.

-- Vault integration is easiest when baked into the app early.
+- **Ensure line endings are set to LF:** inconsistent endings (CRLF vs LF) can confuse YAML parsers on different systems.

 ---